International Film Awards Strike Twice

 Damnation Station Radio is On the Air

-Back in March, the band announced that with the pandemic shutting down all live shows, their focus would be to share new music by producing music videos instead of live streams.
+Back in March, the band announced that with the pandemic shutting down all live shows, our focus would be to share new music by producing music videos instead of live streams.
 And with that, Damnation Station Radio became the fifth song to feature a music video from the latest album, Vampire Anthems.
 Filmed, edited and released entirely in July, the storyline takes place in rural Russia where a sketchy, yet charismatic DJ hosts a pirate radio show that is broadcast from a rusted out milk truck.
-This marks the directorial debut by Randl Lewis Bailer who also edited the video.
+This marks the directorial debut of our own, Randl Lewis Bailer, who also edited the video.
 Musically, Damnation Station Radio features an unexpected disco-funk groove and apocalyptic lyrics that echoes back to The Clash and early Duran Duran.